 We encourage patients to register with myehealth to be able to view their results.

-do I need my care card every time?
+8. Why do I need my BC Services Card (Care Card) every time?

 identification.
 Having your care card available saves you time at